 The Electrical and Computer Engineering Labs comprise 14 stations with complete sets of oscilloscopes, digital multimeters, triple DC power supplies, logic analyzers, function generators, operational amplifiers, and semiconductor curve tracers.
 The labs are also equipped with educational equipment for electric power systems including DC motors, 3-phase motors, transformers, induction motors, and variable speed drives.
 The Civil Engineering Labs are equipped with concrete and steel testing equipment, theodolites and total stations for field surveying, environmental water and air quality measurement and water treatment systems, and material and geotechnical equipment for specific gravity, hardness, toughness, soil classification, compaction, permeability, consolidation, direct shear and triaxial testing.
-The Mechanical Engineering Labs house heat and mass exchange units, material microstructure characterization equipment, a number of 3D printers for rapid prototyping, two CNC machines, and a fully-equipped engineering shop.
+The Mechanical Engineering Labs house heat and mass exchange units, material microstructure characterization equipment, a number of 3D printers for rapid prototyping, two CNC machines, and a fully equipped engineering shop.
 The Civil and Mechanical Labs also house an Instron Universal Testing Machine, as well as multiple workstations for fluid dynamics and hydraulic experiments.

-The School of Education is located on the second floor of Building E. The close proximity of classrooms, faculty offices and an education innovation lab provide dedicated space wherein students and faculty meet, study, teach and learn together.
-The physical space known as the school of education includes the education innovation lab, four offices for faculty, and one for the administrative assistant.
-A generous education reading library of books and resources related to coursework and research is distributed among the three main faculty offices.
+The School of Education is located on the second floor of Building E. The proximity of classrooms, faculty offices and an Education Innovation Lab provides a dedicated space where students and faculty can meet, study, teach, and learn together.
+The physical space designated as the School of Education includes the Education Innovation Lab, four faculty offices, and one for the administrative assistant.
+A comprehensive education reading library, containing books and resources related to coursework and research, is distributed among the four main faculty offices.

-The education innovation lab is located in Building E-203 and covers approximately 570 square feet.
-Established in September 2017, it is designed as a space for creativity, collaboration, conversation, and problem-solving, as well as Socratic teaching and learning.
-Thus, all furniture and equipment can be easily moved or reconfigured to suit multiple purposes.
-At present, the lab consists of one main desk with a PC connected to a ceiling projector, a stationary white board across the front wall, a bookcase, six tables, 18 chairs, four flip charts and one 55' flat screen TV with an Apple TV connection-all on wheels.
-A bank of ten iPads is also available for student use.
-In addition, an interactive promethean board was installed in November 2017.
+The Education Innovation Lab is located in Room E-203, covers approximately 570 square feet.
+Established in September 2017, the lab is designed to foster creativity, collaboration, conversation, and problem-solving, as well as Socratic teaching and learning.
+The furniture and equipment are fully movable and reconfigurable to suit multiple purposes.
+Currently, the lab features one main desk with a PC connected to a ceiling projector, a stationary white board across the front wall, a bookcase, eight tables, 22 chairs, four flip charts, and a 55-inch flat-screen TV with an Apple TV connection - all on wheels.
+To facilitate video conferencing in the lab, a Logitech Meetup Camera unit together with an Intel Mini PC unit are connected to the smart TV.
+Additionally, a bank of ten iPads is also available for student use.
+An interactive Promethean board was installed in November 2017, enhancing the lab's capabilities further.